TypeStrong/grunt-ts/README.md

 - declaration
 - comments

 Can also do js *file concatenation* using `--out`.
+Additionally supports an output directory for the generated javascript using `--outDir` flag.
 For file ordering look at Javascript Generation below.

 ###Reference file generation